SuperOfficeDocs/superoffice-docs/docs/developer-portal/create-app/index.md

     ![Create application wizard -screenshot][img2]

+    The template sets some default values and determines what you have to specify in the next steps.

 4. Enter the name of your application.
 Click **Next**.

     ![Enter application name -screenshot][img3]

     [!include[Requirements for app name](includes/note-app-name.md)]

-5. Enter one or more redirect URLs - one per line.
+5. Enter one or more [redirect URLs][6] - one per line.
 Click **Next**.

     ![Enter redirect URL -screenshot][img4]

-6. Specify integration points  if applicable.
+6. Specify [integration points][17] if applicable.

 7. Set the technical contact for your app.